Government support for bereavement to help cover expenses

 Your eligibility will also depend on whether another close relative is at work and not in receipt of the relevant benefits.

 Knowing what types of support you can receive when a loved one passes away can help alleviate some of the stress and worry that goes into planning a funeral.
-At Wallace Stuart Ltd, we provide a personalised and supportive lady funeral director service to help guide you through this time.
+At Wallace Stuart, we provide a personalised and supportive lady funeral director service to help guide you through this time.
 If you have any questions or would like to speak to one of us, get in touch and let’s talk.